minzhou1003/ec601-project/README.md

 # File Instruction:
 * `data-analysis-of-rsna-library.ipynb`  is the Jupyter Notebook for analyzing and processing our dataset.
 * `app` folder is the web application of our product.
+* `yolo_model` folder contains some model config files and a Jupyter Notebook used to train the model.
 * `requirements.txt` is the necessary python libraries to run our code.

 # Product statement: